Paws & Tales: Other characters

-Hugh McClaw (Wildcat) - One of the kids' schoolmates, and a bully, who takes particular pleasure in teasing C.J. about his bad eye, calling him "Cyclops".
-He is confused about the club's devotion to their faith (despite their respective bad natures), though on at least one occasion he did consider joining the club, but eventually declined.
+Hugh McClaw (wildcat) – One of the kids' schoolmates, and a bully, who takes particular pleasure in teasing C.J. about his bad eye, calling him "Cyclops".
+He is confused about the club's devotion to their faith, though on at least one occasion he did consider joining the club, but eventually declined.
 It is hinted that Hugh may have a troubled home life that may contribute to his bullying behavior.

-Tiffany Rockler - Another schoolmate, Tiffany is the daughter of Mr. Rockler, the richest man in town.
+Tiffany Rockler – Another schoolmate, Tiffany is the daughter of Mr. Rockler, the richest man in town.
 Tiffany is vain, egotistical and insensitive, and she frequently tries to use her family's money and social status, both as an excuse and to get what she wants.
 The truth is, she is not in the good side, so she's on shaky ground.
 Tiffany has a lot of growing up to do.

 Mr. Bentley Rockler - The only millionaire in Wildwood, he has many business interests, including the railroad.
 He is also C.J.'s father's employer.
 However, he can be foolish, selfish, thoughtless, and quick to anger at times, so he needs to work on changing his bad habits for good, and spend more time with his family.

-Ezra (Sheepdog) - A sheepherder who lives outside of town, and an old friend of Paw-paw Chuck.
+Ezra (sheepdog) – A sheepherder who lives outside of town, and an old friend of Paw-paw Chuck.

-Captain Gus - The captain of a trade ship that stops periodically in Wildwood.
+Captain Gus – The captain of a trade ship that stops periodically in Wildwood.
 A wise old salt, and a talented storyteller.

-Captain Horatio (Walrus) - The lighthouse keeper, a retired ship Captain.
+Captain Horatio (walrus) – The lighthouse keeper, a retired ship Captain.